Email marketing and SEO are more closely connected than you’d think.

 With SEO email marketing, you can accomplish a lot more with your messages, improving organic traffic and recurring purchases, as well as developing stronger customer relationships.

-So, where do you get started?
+So, where do you get started with both email marketing and SEO?

 1. Use Newsletter SEO To Improve Bounce Rates